Roads Service Review

 - The need for improved communications with stakeholders.

 A Roads Service Improvement Action Plan was presented and agreed at Full Council on 9 February 2021 to implement improvements to address these areas for change.
 The plan consists of 46 recommendations to be delivered across 5 themes:

 An additional £2.4 million of revenue funding as part of a three year programme of investment in the road network to assist in dealing with the backlog of road maintenance repairs was agreed at Full Council on 4 March 2021.

-By March 2022 Roads Recovery works were completed in Beattock, Dalbeattie, Thornhill, Gretna and Wigtown.
-We are currently working in Eastriggs, Lowthertown, Sanquhar, Castle Douglas, Newton Stewart, Minnigaff and Stranraer.
-Our next programmed locations are Kelloholm, Kirkconnel, Langholm, Moffat and North-West Dumfries.
+By July 2022 Roads Recovery works were completed in Beattock, Dalbeattie, Thornhill, Gretna, Wigtown, Eastriggs, Lowthertown, Sanquhar, Kelloholm, Kirkconnel, Castle Douglas, Newton Stewart, Minnigaff and Stranraer.

 The programme is currently underway in Langholm, North-West, Dumfries and Moffat.